inet-framework/inet/showcases/tsn/combiningfeatures/gptpandtas/doc/index.rst

    :align: center

 Note that when the primary master node goes offline, the hot-standby master node cannot synchronize to it any more.
 Thus its clock drifts from the primary master's, denoted by the orange and blue lines diverging.
-The bridge and slave nodes continue to synchronize to the hot-standby master node.
+The bridge and slave nodes continue to synchronize to the hot-standby master node
-(denoted by the other lines following it)
+(denoted by the other lines following the hot-standby master node).

 .. **TODO** a tobbi node gorbeje ragaszkodik a sarga gorbehez